homics/instructions/homics/docs/user-guide/kubernetes.md

 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 Kubernetes provides you with a framework to run distributed systems resiliently.
-We're not going to explain every concepts behind it but we will introduce some key notions before starting the exercise.
+We're not going to explain every concept behind it but we will introduce some key notions before starting the exercise.
 The [Kubernetes documentation](https://kubernetes.io/docs/concepts/) is very well designed and will probably answer most of your questions.

 First of all, a `pod` is the most basic unit in kubernetes.
 It can encapsulate one or more containerized app that are tightly coupled and that share